PayaDev/PayaServices/Authorization Gateway/Process.md

 A username and password for certification will be provided upon request.

-_NOTE:  A live webservice address, username, and password will be supplied upon successful certification._
+_NOTE:  A live webservice address, username, and password will be supplied upon successful certification. **These credentials are unique to your solution and should be obfuscated in your code and not be shared with anyone.**_

 # **Submissions**